rachel94/metaknowledge/metaknowledge/docs/readme.md

 Or, if you're using markdown, use that syntax instead.

-When you want to convet your .rst pages to .html to look like read the docs style, simply do the following on the command line:
+When you want to convert your .rst pages to .html to look like read the docs style, simply do the following on the command line:
 `cd [wherever you stored this repo]/metaknowledge/metaknowledge/docs` `make html`
 This generates the .html files from the .rst files, and puts them in `\_build`.
 You can then view them in a browser by just opening the .html pages.
 If there's an error in the rst files (usually it's something to do with the links in your toctrees, or other syntax errors), read the error messages bc they're usually pretty helpful.